SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "PowerCat Function Loading"

+    Detect a basic execution of PowerCat.
+PowerCat is a PowerShell function allowing to do basic connections, file transfer, shells, relays, generate payloads.

+    - **Effort:** intermediate

+??? abstract "PowerShell AMSI Deactivation Bypass Using .NET Reflection"

+    Detects Request to amsiInitFailed that can be used to disable AMSI (Antimalware Scan Interface) Scanning.
+More information about Antimalware Scan Interface https://docs.microsoft.com/en-us/windows/win32/amsi/antimalware-scan-interface-portal.

+    - **Effort:** elementary

 ??? abstract "PowerShell Downgrade Attack"

     Detects PowerShell downgrade attack by comparing the host versions with the actually used engine version 2.0

     - **Effort:** elementary

+??? abstract "PowerShell Download From URL"

+    Detects a Powershell process that contains download commands in its command line string

+    - **Effort:** intermediate

 ??? abstract "PowerShell EncodedCommand"